kylegilman/video-embed-thumbnail-generator/readme.txt

 = 4.3.4 - August xx, 2014 =
 * Updated Video.js to version 4.7.3
+* Added default gallery end option to play the next video or close the popup window.
 * Restored watermark overlay in fullscreen for Video.js and WordPress Default players.
 * Removed instances in which a video or watermark in the WordPress database would be input to FFMPEG through http instead of using the file path.
 Should fix some I/O errors, particularly with SSL.
 * Now setting the thumbnail as the featured image for the video attachment regardless of plugin settings.